 The Bottom Line: SBA Loan Calculator

-Now that you’ve plugged the numbers into the Fast Capital 360 small business calculator, you’ve seen just how affordable an SBA Loan can be.
+Now that you’ve plugged the numbers into the Fast Capital 360 SBA loan calculator, you’ve seen just how affordable an SBA loan can be.

-If you’ve been in business 2 years or more, bring in annual revenue of $50,000 and have a credit score of 650 or better, apply.
+If you’ve been in business 2 years or more, bring in annual revenue of $75,000 and have a credit score of 650 or better, apply now.

-A qualified Fast Capital 360 Business Advisor will contact you and guide you through the entire funding process, starting with a deep understanding of your individual funding need.
-From there, he or she will present the funding options you qualify for, which may include an SBA loan program and help you identify those with the most favorable terms.
+A qualified Fast Capital 360 Business Advisor will contact you and guide you through the entire funding process, starting with gaining a deep understanding of your individual funding needs.
+From there, he or she will present the funding options you qualify for, which may include an SBA loan program, and help you identify those programs with the most favorable terms.